Anti-Racism Commitment Coalition (ARCC)

 Joining ARCC

-I joined ARCC in October, the interview for which happened in late August to Early September.
-I was initially denied the opportunity based on a misunderstanding, but seeing how ARCC provided me with:
+I joined ARCC in October, the interview for which happened in late August.
+I was initially denied the opportunity based on a misunderstanding, but seeing how that opportunity could provide me with:

 An NGO that I would be proud to work with.